 - Bilingual Dialogue: Between Salia and Anya when the latter is in her mutant-Ewok form.

 - The Chains of Commanding: Salia feels like she's being strangled by these.

 - Cultural Posturing: Anya constantly complains that the Enterprise is so primitive.
-Which is odd since everything else about the situation makes it pretty obvious her race is massively less advanced; the whole plot is about the Enterprise stepping in because they don't have any their own ships that can ferry passengers from their colony in a reasonable time frame.
+Which is odd, since everything else about the situation makes it pretty obvious that her race is massively less advanced; the whole plot is about the Enterprise stepping in because they don't have any of their own ships that can ferry passengers from their colony in a reasonable time frame.

 - Distracted by the Sexy: After seeing Salia for the first time, Wesley spends the next few scenes in a daze and unable to focus on his work.
 Geordi gives him the rest of the day off so he can get to know her.

 - Energy Being: Anya and Salia's Shapeshifter Default Form is a vaguely humanoid silhouette of shifting white and purple light.